 When a customer lacks tipping etiquette, you may feel like you’ve been cheated out of rightfully earned cash.
 But unfortunately, tip theft can result from tip issues by the employer, specifically in their practices of tip sharing and pooling.

 Be it not giving employees their fair percentage of tips, or tip skimming–the practice of an employer taking part in a tip pool meant for non-management employees–these issues can quickly turn from a mistake to a crime.

 If you and your coworkers notice tip theft occurring in your New York City place of employment, do not stay silent.

 2021 Miscellaneous Industries and Occupations Wage Order

-Starting in 2021, a new order will be put into practice to protect tip-earning employees.
+Starting in 2021, a new order has been implemented to protect tip-earning employees.
 Employers covered by the state’s Miscellaneous Industries and Occupations Wage Order will now be required to pay all employees the full minimum wage, without any credit for tips employees receive.

 The employees will be permitted to receive the full minimum wage directly from the employer and retain all tips.
 Under the order, the tip credit was reduced by 50 percent on June 30, 2020, and then will be eliminated on December 31, 2020.

 While this is great news for New York workers, there is expected to be pushback from employers.
 And if that occurs, you need justice.